-I am the Marketing and Communications Officer for the Department of Earth Sciences.
-My role encompasses managing external and alumni relations, public engagement and outreach.
+I am the External Relations Officer for the Department of Earth Sciences.
+My curent role encompasses managing external and alumni relations, communications, public engagement and outreach.

-I have a background in research and industry geoscience, having completed an undergraduate degree in Natural Sciences and a PhD in volcanology and geochemistry at the University of Cambridge.
-I then spent three years as a sequence stratigrapher in the private sector before moving into technical marketing and events management.
-I joined the department in November 2018.
+I have a background in research and industry geoscience, having completed my undergraduate degree in Natural Sciences and a PhD in volcanology and geochemistry at the University of Cambridge.
+My research focussed on the links between eruption styles and volatile geochemistry of Hawaiian volcanoes.
+In 2013 I joined a geoscience consultancy in Oxfordshire and specialised in the geology of the Eastern Former Soviet Union, North American Arctic, China and the Middle East, before moving into technical geoscience marketing.
+I joined the department in November 2018 in a geoscience communications capacity.

 View Selected Publications